 It can be challenging to write an insightful and engaging music review.
 It is advantageous if the reviewer is a musician familiar with music theory, musical styles, and the music genre under consideration.

-The reviewer must understand who the intended audience for the music review is.
+The reviewer must understand the intended audience for the music review.

 What does the reader want to know?

 Typical readers are interested in learning more about the product.
-They want to come up with new ways to present music in concerts and on the football pitch.
+They want to develop new ways to present music in concerts and on the football pitch.
 They’re looking for songs that will offer variety to their concert lineup.

-Readers want to know about each piece of music, especially the level of difficulty and the appropriateness of the music for performance.
+Readers want to know about each piece of music, especially the difficulty level and appropriateness of the music for performance.

 What is the best way to write a music review?